onap/usecase-ui/docs/docs_intent_based_network.rst

 the response information to the user.
 This process can be repeated several times until the dialog completes and a new Intent is formed in the IBN component.

+Target of R9: support multiple usecase services, so it is not a sub-node of any usecase in AAI.

+The IBN will be expect to provide unawares service to users.
+Multiple usecases services could be changed by IBN instead of the users, so it should be an independent node in AAI.

 Functional Test Cases